 When bitcoin was reaching a peak in late 2017, the market cap for cryptocurrency was approaching an incredible $1 trillion.
 However, this figure has since diminished to just a fraction of that number with most investors deciding to sell and in many instances, cut their losses.

-Either way, there is every reason to believe that the future is bright for blockchain and with the same fundamentals, companies can expect increased certainty and more investor confidence.
+Either way, there is every reason to believe that the future is bright for blockchain.
+With the same fundamentals, companies can expect increased certainty and more investor confidence.

 Blockchain Market Sentiment

 Cryptocurrency markets are highly sensitive to news and most often move depending on sentiment or speculation.
-In fact, in a recent survey by Coindesk, it was discovered that most investors attribute shorts and “over speculation” to the decline in bitcoin.
-In other words, big players were able to foresee that the markets were over-hyped and sell with the expectation of a major reversal.
+In fact, in a recent survey by Coindesk.
+It was discovered that most investors attribute shorts and “over speculation” to the decline in bitcoin.
+In other words, big players were able to foresee.
+The markets were over-hyped and sell with the expectation of a major reversal.

 In truth, the vast majority of investors were hurt by the sudden decline in cryptocurrency markets.
 As time passed, many of these investors continued to hold and volatility ensured that even the most experienced traders were on the losing end of trades.

-What’s more, as we move into the new-year, traditional markets have been experiencing uncertain times and there is an obvious correlation between blockchain these markets.
-It’s no wonder so many people have lost interest when it comes to investing in cryptocurrency and it remains to be seen what direction the market will take in the short to medium term.
+What’s more, as we move into the new-year, traditional markets have been experiencing uncertain times.
+There is an obvious correlation between blockchain these markets.
+It’s no wonder so many people have lost interest when it comes to investing in cryptocurrency.
+It remains to be seen what direction the market will take in the short to medium term.

-In conclusion, despite the bear market, ICO’s and blockchain companies continue to carry on regardless and next year is unlikely to prove any different.
+In conclusion, despite the bear market, ICO’s and blockchain companies continue to carry on regardless.
+Next year is unlikely to prove any different.